Sonu Nigam is Mush.

 14. Makhmali Yeh Badan (Road)

 I can write about several dimensions of this song.
-There comes one point where you realize that a musician makes ‘your kind of music’.
-After Khayyam, Anu Malik and Bombay Ravi, it was Sandesh Shandilya who did the trick for me.
+There comes one point where you realize that a musician who makes your kind of music.
+After Khayyam, Anu Malik, and Bombay Ravi, it was Sandesh Shandilya who did the trick for me.
 The trigger was this oomph-laden ditty where Sonu Nigam sexes it up with Sanjeevani Bhelande.
 I remember loving this song so much that I took SEVEN freaking trips to the nearby music shops to ask if the CD/cassette is out.
 When I finally got hold of the soundtrack, I didn’t keep it down for at least a year.
-Easily my personal favourite in this list.
+Easily my personal favourite on this list.

 15. Chori Chori (Om Jai Jagadish)

 Sameer goes the pedestrian route with the lyrics but who cares?
 Anu Malik pulls out all the stops to make this remarkable melody come alive.
 With the ever-dependable Alka Yagnik for company, Sonu Nigam’s rendition is a complete win here.
 When he addresses his co-vocalist ‘aap’, we are sent back to the Mohammed Rafi era.
 Such is his poise.

 Among other things, very few actors do justice to Sonu Nigam’s voice as Abhishek Bachchan does.
 Impeccable lip sync and presence Junior Bachchan has in this song.

 16. Jaana (Pyaar Tune Kya Kiya)